SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_presentation.md

 # Also remember

-## Can run a lot of confurrent tasks
+## Can run a lot of concurrent tasks
  * separate name spaces
    * some of the tasks will run at the same time
    * should not write in the same file